KITmetricslab/tadda/README.md

 + Figure 3: `example_mali.pdf`

 ### `Simulations` – illustrative figures and small simulation examples
++ `check_formulas.R` compares OPFs / Bayes acts computed using numerical optimization to the analytical results obtained using the formulas from the manuscript.
+The agreement between the two indicates that our derivations are correct.
 + `functions.R` contains functions (i) to compute different scoring functions (AE, SE and variants of TADDA), (ii) to numerically determine the optimal point forecast (Bayes act) given a distribution and scoring rule as well as (iii) to provide text annotations in a plot.
 + `illustration.R` generates Figure 2, Table 1, and Supplementary Figure S6.
 + `illustrations_proof.R` generates Supplementary Figures S4 and S5.